Herrie82/awesome-floss-mobile/README.md

 These apps intend to replace the "core" system apps that any user would expect.
 These download/update apps and provide APIs for apps to use.

 * [F-Droid](https://f-droid.org/) - Repository and app containing only FLOSS software.
 Has a decent selection.
+Also check out the [Privileged Extension](https://gitlab.com/fdroid/privileged-extension/#f-droid-privileged-extension) if you are root, so you can install and remove apps in the background without having to confirm.
 * [microG](https://microg.org/) - FLOSS reimplementation of the Google Play Services middleware, a must have if you intend to run most Google Play Apps. (hard to install, you should use a pre-configured custom rom instead).
 * [Yalp Store](https://f-droid.org/en/packages/com.github.yeriomin.yalpstore/) - Grabs APKs directly from Google Play and facilitates updates.